The following applies for travelling in the Netherlands: travel as little as possible, limit the number of excursions and avoid crowds.

 As the front door will open again, we would like to create one-way traffic inside the bus.
 Please board the bus at the front and disembark at the middle or back exits.
 This helps us to keep public transport safe.

 Not all transport services will open their front doors already.
 If this is the case, please board using the back door and check in.
 When boarding using the backdoor, you will be unable to buy a ticket from the driver.
 You will need a valid ticket before you board the bus.
 We advise you to travel with your OV chip card or an e-ticket.

-To avoid as much hand-to-hand contact as possible, travellers will be asked during checks to hold their own ticket/telephone in front of the ticket reader.
-Those who are responsible for checking the tickets in the trains, buses, trams, metros and public transportation over water do not need to take any tickets or telephones from the travellers during checks.
+To avoid as much hand-hand contact as possible, travellers are requested to hold their own ticket/phone in front of the reader.
+In this way, the people responsible for inspecting tickets on the train, bus, tram, metro and public water transport do not have to touch tickets or phones of the travellers.

-Travellers themselves are responsible for checking in and out during their trip.
-This measure applies for all the public transportation in the Netherlands.
+Travellers are responsible for checking in and out during your travels.
+This applies for all public transport in the Netherlands.